-The list of priority projects and management actions included in Table ES-2 and Table ES-3, respectively, will be refined during GSP implementation.
-Not all of the projects and management actions described are likely necessary to attain sustainability.
-Additional alternative projects are included in the GSP to provide conceptual approaches for projects that are not well-defined at this stage and will be considered, if necessary, at a later stage during GSP implementation.
+The list of priority management actions and projects included in Table ES-2 and Table ES-3, respectively, will be refined during GSP implementation.
 The GSAs will identify specific projects and management actions to pursue during the first few years of GSP implementation and initiate plans to address some of the most feasible measures.
-After narrowing the list of potential projects and management actions, the GSAs will coordinate with agencies and stakeholders to assess the feasibility, funding, and design during the first 5 years of GSP implementation.
+After narrowing the list of suitable projects and management actions, the GSAs will coordinate with agencies and stakeholders to assess the feasibility, funding, and design during the first 5 years of GSP implementation.